If you’ve made resolutions to delve into overnight or extended hiking trips in 2020, you’ll need to purchase a hiking tent.

 The Zeus has maintained a position in the top 10 this year.
 Image: Zempire

-7. Zempire Mono 1 Person Single Pole Tent
+5. Zempire Mono and Atom 1 Person Single Pole Tents

 The Zempire Mono is the perfect mid-range tent for lightweight adventurers.